Skip to content

 Colorado Privacy Act (CPA)

 On July 7, 2021, Colorado passed the Colorado Privacy Act, becoming the third state — after California and Virginia — to pass state consumer personal data privacy laws.
-The CPA will come into effect on July 1, 2023.
+The CPA came into effect on July 1, 2023.

 The Colorado Privacy Act applies to businesses that: